Karan09823/Food_Sales_BI/README.md

 # Food Sales Data Analysis
 📌 Project Overview

-This project focuses on analyzing food sales data to generate key performance indicators (KPIs) and business insights.
-The dataset includes information about:

-Users

-Orders placed from restaurants

-Orders placed by users

-Delivery details

-Delivery partner details

-The goal is to help a food delivery company:

-Understand customer behavior

-Track order and sales performance
+- Developed a comprehensive Food Delivery Dashboard for Crio.Do to analyze food sales data and generate actionable insights.

-Evaluate restaurant and delivery partner efficiency
+- Leveraged datasets including user behavior, order placements from restaurants, and delivery partner performance.
+- Created key performance indicators (KPIs) to monitor and enhance sales performance and customer engagement.

-Identify growth opportunities to expand and maximize profits
+- Identified growth opportunities for a food delivery company to improve efficiency and maximize profit margins.
+- Established tools to evaluate restaurant and delivery partner efficiency, facilitating data-driven decision-making.

 # 📊 Dataset Description